Charter a Boat for an Evening at Cap’s

 If you’ve never been to Cap’s Place, which is listed on the National Register of Historic Places and is the oldest restaurant in Broward County, you really should think about spending a fabulous evening cruising out of Boca Raton on a charter boat and heading south to the tiny island that is home to the legendary restaurant.

 The only way to get to Cap’s Place, which was established way back in 1928, is by boat.
-They have a little ferry that runs from their private boat dock in Lighthouse Point, which is a little hard, but when you rent our Boca Raton-based charter boat with Captain Dan at the helm, you can sit back and enjoy the view on your way to dinner – and relax in starlit comfort your way back.
+They have a little ferry that runs from their private boat dock in Lighthouse Point, which is a little hard, but when you rent our Boca Raton-based charter boat with Captain Paul at the helm, you can sit back and enjoy the view on your way to dinner – and relax in starlit comfort your way back.

 There are two great reasons to make the trip to Cap’s Place – the food and the history.